Skip to content

 Thread Safety

-Wrapper instances are not thread-safe, so it is recommended to create new Wrapper instances for each use.
+Wrapper instances are not thread-safe, so we recommend creating new Wrapper instances each time you use them.
 This helps avoid data races and potential errors in multi-threaded environments.

 Example:

-// Create a new Wrapper instance in each method or request
+// Create new Wrapper instances in each method or request

 public List<User> getUsersByName(String name) {